 Store on Every Corner + Convenience + Addictive Product

 Drive-thru coffee is expensive because you’re paying for convenience.
 Starbucks amplifies convenience by being on every corner and expediting the entire process via on-the-go ordering.

 The fact that the product creates physical dependencies is just icing on the cake.

 In-store Starbucks traffic is returning to pre-pandemic levels, yet much of the world is still recovering.

-The vaccine rollout is ahead of schedule in the U.S, but the rest of the world is lagging behind.
-As Starbucks expands its reach, it has become more reliant on these markets.
+As Starbucks expands its reach, it has become more reliant on the international markets.

-Starbucks combines brand affinity and addictive products to make one effective business model.
+Starbucks combines brand affinity and habit-forming products to make one effective business model.

 SBUX Moat = Cult Following + Addictive Product